limix/struct-lmm/README.md

 The user might be prompted to install conda in case he/she does not have it, and will warn the user if for some reason the installation process cannot proceed.
+The whole installation process should take less than 15 minutes and mainly consists in downloading essential R and Python packages for a working environment.

 ## Usage example